Frequently Asked Questions

 - What does Sort by Chronological (Oldest) mean?

-The Chronological (Oldest) Sort lets you rearrange your followers by oldest follower first.
+The Chronological (Oldest) Sort lets you rearrange your audience by oldest follower first.
 These are your OG followers.
 Treat them with respect!

 - What is the Word Search filter?

-The Word + Hashtag filter lets you find followers who have included a certain words or hashtags in any of their tweets or posts.
+The Word + Hashtag filter lets you find profiles who have included a certain words or hashtags in any of their tweets or posts.

 - What is the Bios, Names and Handles filter?

-This filter lets you input any word and search your followers’ bios, names, and handles.
+This filter lets you input any word and search the bios, names, and handles of your audience.
 For example, you can enter the word "fashion" or "sports" and SocialRank will show you all the people that have the words fashion and sports in their bio, name, or handle.
-Right now you can only search one word, but in the future we plan to incorporate a multi-word search.

 - What is the Verification filter?